The Scope of macOS Catalina is Showcased in a Phenomenal Review - The Mac Observer

 • Finally, if you like technical, historical stories, this Business Insider article takes us down memory lane: “Apple is killing its most-hated app, iTunes.
 Here’s how it went from a popular music player to an outdated relic.

-Finally.
 The Kelly Guimont wood chipper has arrived.

 Particle Debris is a generally a mix of John Martellaro’s observations and opinions about a standout event or article(s) of the week followed by a discussion of articles that didn’t make the TMO headlines, the technical news debris.
 The column is published most every Friday except for holiday weeks.